wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/292-telegram-heath-to-mcmahon.md

 ---
+doc_date: '1971-07-02'
+doc_num: 292
+doc_order: 292
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: PREM 15/367]'
-title: "292 TELEGRAM, HEATH TO MCMAHON"
+title: TELEGRAM, HEATH TO MCMAHON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10157
 vol_id: 27
-doc_date: 1971-07-02
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 292 TELEGRAM, HEATH TO MCMAHON

-UKNA: PREM 15/367

 London, 2 July 1971

 218\.
 Confidential

-Thank you for your message, which Alick Downer sent to me on 15 June, 1 setting out your views on aspects of our proposed entry into the European Community which concern Australia.
-I have now also had from Geoffrey Rippon, John Davies2 and James Prior3 full accounts of their discussions with Douglas Anthony.
+Thank you for your message, which Alick Downer sent to me on 15 June, [1](#f1) setting out your views on aspects of our proposed entry into the European Community which concern Australia.
+I have now also had from Geoffrey Rippon, John Davies[2](#f2) and James Prior[3](#f3) full accounts of their discussions with Douglas Anthony.

 Your main concern is about the transitional arrangements for agriculture.
 You say that the arrangements which have been negotiated are not what you expected, and in particular do not give adequate protection for your butter and cheese exports during the transitional period.
 In short, you do not think that we have done enough to secure Australian interests in this respect.